likicv/usysml-test-cases/README.md

 refers to a subset of SysML v2 keywords and behaviors, however what exactly is included in this subset depends on the uSysML version (see the table below).
-The purpose of uSysML versioning is to define the scope that will limit considerations required for the development of test cases.
-The currently planned uSysML versions are shown in the table below:
+The purpose of uSysML versioning is to define a scope that will limit considerations required for the development of test cases.
+The currently planned uSysML versions and their scope are shown in the table below:

 | uSysML version | Scope | Status |